 - Overwrite: Each new file will be a full refresh of the data so all users will be updated.
 (Note: This setting requires a look back of 0 days.)

 - Enter the File Location.
 The file location must be within your pre-provisioned S3 bucket.
-While there is flexibility in the subfolder name and the number of subfolders, there must be one subfolder in the pre-defined data format (YYYY-MM-DD) so the system can identify when a new file is available.
+While there is flexibility in the subfolder name and the number of subfolders, there must be one subfolder in the pre-defined data format (manually type "YYYY-MM-DD" as a placeholder) so the system can identify when a new file is available on a given day in the S3 bucket.
 Click Next.

 - Select the File Compression Type.
 Click Next.